 APFS is the short name for the Apple File System.
 APFS was introduced by Apple as a fast file system for SSDs – solid state drives.

-And yes you can format your Samsung T5 with an APFS file system.
+So, yes, you can format your Samsung portable SSD with an APFS file system.

-You can’t use the Apple File System with Time Machine.
-And a Windows PC won’t be able to see an APFS file system if you plug your Samsung T5 into one.
+And since Mac OS x Big Sur you can use the Apple File System with Time Machine.
+But a Windows PC won’t be able to see a Samsung T5 SSD in APFS file system.

 Formatting Samsung T5 For Time Machine On Mac